 Automated drilling tools is a key innovation area in Internet of Things

 Automated drilling tools are control systems used for carrying out various drilling activities automatically right from well planning and design to downhole tasks.
 These tools limit human intervention throughout the drilling process, thereby making it safer and efficient.
 IoT-enabled sensors aid in monitoring drilling performance in real-time, capturing vibrational statistical data, condition of the drill bit, downhole temperatures, and rock characteristics, among others.
 They also help in enhancing operational efficiency and reducing the overall drilling costs.

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
-According to GlobalData, there are 20+ companies, spanning technology vendors, established oil & gas companies, and up-and-coming start-ups engaged in the development and application of automated drilling tools.
+According to GlobalData, there are 70+ companies, spanning technology vendors, established oil & gas companies, and up-and-coming start-ups engaged in the development and application of automated drilling tools.

 Key players in automated drilling tools – a disruptive innovation in the oil & gas industry

-‘Application diversity’ measures the number of different applications identified for each relevant patent and broadly splits companies into either ‘niche’ or ‘diversified’ innovators.
+‘Application diversity’ measures the number of applications identified for each patent.
+It broadly splits companies into either ‘niche’ or ‘diversified’ innovators.

-‘Geographic reach’ refers to the number of different countries each relevant patent is registered in and reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.
+‘Geographic reach’ refers to the number of countries each patent is registered in.
+It reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.

 Patent volumes related to automated drilling tools

 Halliburton, Schlumberger, and Baker Hughes are the leading companies in automated drilling tools based on their recent patent filings.
 Other top contributors include Shell, Weatherford International, and Helmerich & Payne.